Chemotherapy

 Chemotherapy Overview

 Chemotherapy is a chemical drug treatment that uses powerful chemicals to kill and destroy rapid growing cells in the body.
-Chemotherapy is most often used to treat cancer, since cancer cells grow and multiply much more quickly than most cells in the body.
+In fact, chemotherapy doctors most often use it to treat cancer, as cancer cells grow and multiply much more quickly than most cells in the body.

-Many different chemotherapy drugs are available.
-Chemotherapy drugs can be used alone or in combination to treat a wide variety of cancers.
-Though chemotherapy is an effective way to treat many types of cancer, chemotherapy treatment also carries a risk of side effects.
-Some chemotherapy side effects are mild and treatable, while others can cause serious complications.
+However, though chemotherapy is an effective way to treat many types of cancer, chemotherapy treatment also carries a risk of side effects.
+For instance, some chemotherapy side effects are mild and treatable, while others can cause serious complications.

 - The stage and type of cancer